 - Make sure to know when the last ride down to Zermatt will be.
 I wasn’t sure and we might have rushed a bit too much.
 Take it too slow, you might miss the last ride!

-- Looking for accomodation in Zermatt, check out this post with hotel for every budget.
+- Looking for accommodation in Zermatt, check out this post with hotels for every budget.

 Hike in Zermatt